 Obsessive Compulsive Disorder (OCD) is hard to understand.
-Treating OCD and getting a break from the constant anxiety starts with understanding what OCD means and busting myths.
-Here are 5 must know pieces of information about OCD.
+Treating OCD and getting a break from the constant anxiety starts with understanding what it means to have OCD and busting myths.
+Here are 5 things you need to know.

 What It Means to Have OCD

 Obsessive Compulsive Disorder (OCD) is really hard to understand.
-Most people are confused about the meaning of OCD.
 When we see it on tv or in movies, it’s usually part of some joke.
 Unfortunately, most people don’t understand what it’s like to be stuck in a scary thought and not be able to get out of it for hours or days.

 5 key things you need to know about what it means to have OCD

 If you have OCD or know someone who does, it’s important to understand a few key pieces of information.
 Here are 5 things you need to know:

 - The meaning of OCD is straightforward.
 It’s a psychological disorder in which the brain gets stuck on one thought or a group of thoughts.

 These thoughts cause tremendous anxiety because the brain thinks they’re real (i.e., obsessions).